danwjoyce/summ-performance/README.md

 ## Getting Started

+To read the extended example and walkthrough : open the `revised_predictive_decisions.pdf`

-Download the repository; you should find three directories:
+Alternatively, download the repository; you should find three directories:

   1. `Code` -- contains the tutorial/walkthrough as an `html` file, the corresponding R markdown notebook and supplementary R code to use the notebook
   2. `Data` -- sample simulation data (including output from Stan / MCMC fitting of the model)